Human Resources Excellence in Research

-Non-EU national, or also called "third country national" researchers have several possibilities to enter the European Union for work.
+Non-EU national, or also called "third country national", researchers have several possibilities to enter the European Union for work.
 The Scientific Visa Package, adopted in 2005, aims to facilitate third country researchers' entry conditions.
-The Blue Card Directive is more recent, and deals with the entry into the EU for the purposes of highly qualified employment.